+Epinio welcomes your participation in the project.
 Epinio accepts contributions via GitHub issues and pull requests.
-This document outlines the process to get your pull request accepted.
+This document outlines what you need to make a successful contribution to the project.

 A sign-off is a line at the end of the explanation for a commit.
-All commits have to be signed.
+You must sign all your commits.
 Your signature certifies that you wrote the patch or otherwise have the right to contribute the material.
-When you sign-off you agree to the following rules (from developercertificate.org):
+When signing-off you agree to the following rules (from developercertificate.org):

 Developer Certificate of Origin